10nc0/BlueDream/docs/philosophy.md

 - φ-Damping (natural stability)
 - Sustainability (φ² renewal)

-We called it "finance" and built 500 years of labels. Ψ-EMA strips away the labels and reveals: **ECONOMIC PHYSICS**.
+We called it "finance" and built 500 years of labels. Ψ-EMA strips away the labels and reveals: **ECONOMIC GEOMETRY**.

 ---